 In 2019, the Landscape Committee sought to continue the project in the remaining areas that had not been addressed.
 The Committee consulted with the Mesa Fire Department and the Arizona Department of Forestry and Fire Management (DFFM) to better understand the recommended scope of work.
-During these conversations, the Committee learned that the DFFM has a partnership with the Arizona Department of Corrections, and trained fire crews were available to perform fuel reduction work.
-In addition to performing this work in Arizona forests, these crews regularly perform work in homeowners associations around the valley similar to Las Sendas.
-The Landscape Committee developed a plan for fire mitigation to be performed in phases over five years, assuming the Association could utilize the DFFM fire crews.
+The Landscape Committee developed a plan for fire mitigation to be performed in phases over five years.

-As with most things, COVID-19 affected the 2020 and 2021 fire mitigation projects.
-The highly trained crews offered by the DFFM were removed from all projects last March and remain unavailable for the foreseeable future.
-As a result, we turned to our new landscape provider, ProQual, to perform the work in the same seven enclaves slated for 2020.
-Unfortunately, the change in contractors resulted in an increase in project costs, leading to a significant reduction in the scope and an increase in project costs.
-These changes will require the Landscape Committee to review and revise the fire mitigation plan before we schedule work in 2022.
+As with most things, COVID-19 affected the 2020 fire mitigation projects.
+Because our original contractor was unavailable, we turned to our new landscape provider, ProQual, to perform the work in seven enclaves slated for 2020.
+Unfortunately, the change in contractors resulted in an increase in project costs, leading to a significant reduction in the scope of work in order to meet the 2020 budget.